ShanHuang-ec/shanhuang-ec.github.io/index.md

 I received my PhD in Economics from the University of Copenhagen in 2023.
 Previously, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics], and the [University of Zurich].

+I am visiting the [Frisch Centre] in Oslo from mid-May to mid-June 2025.

 [//]: # (Links)

    [DIW Berlin Graduate Center]: <https://www.diw.de/de/diw_01.c.619412.de/graduate_center.html>